Oxyliteral/cavestory-multiplayer-jenkasnightmare-edits/README.md

 **head.tsc**

 *: Edits a certain event to set the correct flag, preventing the game from sometimes starting you from the beginning without loading a save when dying.
+(Also makes it so the game always loads a save when clicking retry, as loading with no save file just starts from a new game, so it is not an issue, and prevents certain sequence breaks (saving without flag setting)

 **Stage/JN079.pxcm**